SUBSCRIBE TO OUR NEWSLETTER

 A Personal Story: Sapnaa Parmar’s Journey in Homeopathy

 Over the past few decades, a significant number of homeopaths have moved to Australia, bringing their skills to the global stage.
-One such homeopath is Dr. Sapnaa Parmar, a BHMS graduate from Bharati Vidyapeeth University (BF University), India, who now works at the Harbord Homeopathic Clinic in Australia.
+One such homeopath is Dr. Sapnaa Parmar, a BHMS graduate from Bharati Vidyapeeth University (BF University), India, who now works through the Harbord Homeopathic Clinic in Sydney.

 The BF University runs its own 100-bed homeopathic hospital, giving students access to valuable clinical exposure through its outpatient and inpatient departments.
 Sapnaa recalls one memorable case from her time at college: “I remember a young girl who came to our college OPD with severe exam-related anxiety, presenting with headaches and shivering.
 We treated her with Gelsemium 200c, and she not only passed her exams but did so with much less stress.
 It was an excellent example of the clinical experience I gained during my training.”